dougwaldron/readable-fitbit-clock/readme.md

 ![Screenshot of clock face](Readable-Clock-screenshot.png)

+Install it on the [Fitbit Gallery](https://gallery.fitbit.com/details/72882fa2-6aba-4a59-aee7-993dcb7e616d).

 ## Features

-* Uses big fonts
+* It uses big fonts!
-* The rings fill in as goals are met
+* The rings fill in as each goal is met.
-* Shows your current primary goal activity value
+* Shows your primary goal progress.
-* Shows each activity value by tapping on the primary goal icon
+* Tap the screen to cycle through your progress on other activities.
-* Respects 12 or 24-hour clock display settings
+* Respects 12 or 24-hour clock display setting.
+* Respects metric or US distance setting.
-* Compatible with the Versa, Versa 2, and Versa Lite
+* Compatible with the Versa, Versa 2, and Versa Lite.

+## Updates

+- **30-Jan-2021**
+    - Distance displays as km or mi depending on your settings.
+    - Cycle through activity progress by tapping anywhere on the screen.

 ## Credits